sinisterchipmunk/jax/README.md

 Finally, you can always contact me, the developer, on Twitter as {@sinisterchipmnk}[http://twitter.com/sinisterchipmnk] or {sinisterchipmunk on Github}[http://github.com/sinisterchipmunk].

-== The Demo App

-This project includes an {example application}[https://github.com/sinisterchipmunk/jax/tree/master/spec/example_app].
-Over time, this example -- which was originally meant to be a guide for the developer to follow and test against while developing Jax itself -- has become the standard testbed for the visual elements of Jax, such as the built-in shaders, which can't be tested without human interaction.
-Feel free to take a look at the example app if you're up for some eye candy.

-== Helping Out
+## Helping Out

 Anyone interested in doing so is more than welcome -- nay, _encouraged_ -- to fork this project on {Github}[http://github.com/sinisterchipmunk/jax].

-=== How to Contribute
+### How to Contribute

 1. Fork Jax.
 2. Check out a new branch.
 Name it something representative of the changes you'll make.
 3. Write a failing test case to demonstrate the need for your new code.
 4. Update Jax to work with your failing test case.
 5. Send me a pull request explaining (in detail, please) what you did and why you did it.
-6. If it's in line with the long-term plans for Jax, I'll review the commits, merge them with the main project and give you credit.
+6. If it's in line with the long-term plans for Jax, I'll review the commits and merge them with the main project.

-=== Notes
+### Notes

 * When making code changes, please don't update the version number.
 I'll do that when it's time to actually release some code.
-* If you do not wished to be credited for your contribution, let me know.
 * Feel free to fix or update the documentation and/or the Jax guides.
 They're part of the project, after all.
 * If your code change is public-facing, please _do_ update the documentation with how to use the new features.
 You know your own code better than anyone else.

-== License
+## License

 Jax is released under the MIT license.